LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 variable refer to a ``Contact`` object.
 Such an object is an *instance* of the class.

+It is important to distinguish between a class and an instance of a class:
+A class provides a template or instructions to make new instance objects.
+A common comparison is that a class is like a cookie cutter while an instance of the class is like a cookie.
+You might consider constructor parameters as being for different decorations on different cookies, so not all cookies must end up completely the same.

-Later we will see an example, for rational numbers, :ref:`rational`, where the parts are more tightly integrated, but that is more complicated, so we defer it.
+Later we will see an example for rational numbers, :ref:`rational`, where the parts of the class are more tightly integrated, but that is more complicated, so we defer it.

 We have already considered built-in types with internal state, like a ``List``: